NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular zones).
-However, for the purpose of catalog processing, consumers MUST ignore broken catalog zones.
+Catalog consumers MUST ignore broken catalog zones, however a clear error message stating the reason why the catalog zone is broken MUST be logged.

 When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog meaning.
 No special processing occurs, no previously by this catalog configured member are removed or reconfigured in any way.

 If a name server restarts with a broken catalog zone, the broken catalog should not prevent the name server from starting up and serving the member zones in the last valid version of the catalog zone.

-Processing of the catalog resumes again when the catalog turns into a correct catalog zone again, for example by an additional update (through zone transfer or updates) fixing the catalog zone.
+Processing of a broken catalog will start (or resume) when the catalog turns into a correct catalog zone, for example by an additional update (through zone transfer or updates) fixing the catalog zone.

 Similarly, when a catalog zone expires, it loses its catalog meaning and MUST no longer be processed as such.